 How can big companies untie themselves for this torturous bondage?
 Can they learn from small companies how to change the paradigm of their legal department to encourage entrepreneurship within their corporate structures?
 We believe they can.

-Small companies must reign in their legal costs and often pay in-house legal on company performance.
+Small companies must rein in their legal costs and often pay in-house legal on company performance.
 They can’t afford to pass everything by legal, so they rely on prewritten guidelines to survive.

 By changing the legal and compliance paradigm from “Just say no” to “Just say how,” big businesses can become more entrepreneurial.